With the U.S. bird flu outbreak uncontained, scientists see growing risks

 “I wouldn't be surprised if it's quite a lot more infectious at the same doses, than a purely avian virus that would have been seen last year in poultry,” says Peacock, adding that this may give it a leg up when it comes to infecting humans, too.

-Scientists are still trying to get a better sense of what exactly these changes in the dairy cattle version of H5N1 are doing.
-Some samples of the virus indicate certain mutations are enhancing its ability to replicate in mammalian cells, he says.
+Scientists are still trying to get a better sense of what exactly these changes in the dairy cattle version of H5N1 are doing, but he says there are certainly some mutations that are already enhancing its ability to replicate in mammalian cells.

-Of most concern would be if the virus evolves to use the type of receptors found in the upper respiratory tract of humans.
+Of most concern would be the virus evolving to get better at using the type of receptors found in the upper respiratory tract of humans.
 Such a change could let bird flu spread easily via the airborne route between people similar to the seasonal influenza viruses that typically infect humans.

 Peacock and other scientists are closely watching for changes in hemagglutinin proteins on the surface of the virus which would be ground zero for this development.